domsson/succade/README.md

 | `scroll-up`        |            | string  | Set this to a command that you want succade to run when you scroll your mouse wheel up while hovering over this block. |
 | `scroll-down`      |            | string  | See `scroll-up`. |

-# Licence
+# License

-- succade is free software, dedicated to the public domain.
+succade is free software, dedicated to the public domain.
 Do with it whatever you want, but don't hold me responsible for anything either.
-- [inih](https://github.com/benhoyt/inih) is licensed under the new BSD license, see file headers.